quicwg/base-drafts/draft-ietf-quic-http.md

 ## Streams {#h2-streams}

-HTTP/QUIC permits use of a larger number of streams (2^62-1) then HTTP/2.
+HTTP/QUIC permits use of a larger number of streams (2^62-1) than HTTP/2.
 The considerations about exhaustion of stream identifier space apply, though the space is significantly larger such that it is likely that other limits in QUIC are reached first, such as the limit on the connection flow control window.